bekihil/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Hello-world why are you mascheger me
+Hello-world why are you mascheger me!!